 Please also note that a new titer determination is required here.

-The blood sample must be tested in a laboratory approved by the EU.
-This laboratory may be located in the EU or in a third country.
+The blood sample must be analysed in a laboratory approved by the EU.
+This laboratory may be located within the EU or in a third country.

-The blood sample must be taken by a veterinarian at the earliest 30 days after vaccination.
-After the blood sample has been taken, the animal must wait at least 3 months before a health certificate for travel can be issued.
+The blood sample must be taken by a vet, no earlier than 30 days after vaccination.
+After the blood has been taken, there must be a waiting period of at least 3 months before a health certificate for travel can be issued.

 Further information can be found here.